SAMBA: South Asian & Middle Eastern women Being Active

 Unfortunately, like many people, South Asian and Middle Eastern women do not always do enough physical activity to gain these benefits.

-We delivered the program with South Asian and Middle Eastern women to see if it helps them to increase their physical activity, reduce sitting time, and improve their motivation for physical activity and psychological well-being.
+We delivered the program with South Asian and Middle Eastern women to see if it helped them to increase their physical activity, reduce sitting time, and improve their motivation for physical activity and psychological well-being.
+The program also aimed to create new knowledge about what helps women to be active in a culturally appropriate way.
 Three groups of women participated in the program.

 At the end of the program, we talked to the women about their experience of taking part in SAMBA and we hope to make it available to other groups of culturally and linguistically diverse women in the future.